8fold/php-markup/.github/SECURITY.md

 # Security Policy

 The only completely secure system is the one that doesn't exist in the first place.
-Having said that, we take the security of Marked very seriously.
+Having said that, we take security seriously.

 ## Reporting a Vulnerability